How to Get Rid of Millipedes

 • Avoid overwatering your lawn whenever necessary.
 Make a point to water early in the morning instead of at night so the grass has time to dry out before nightfall (when millipedes are most active).
 Adjust your sprinklers to help prevent water from pooling up around your yard (this will help reduce mosquito activity, too).

-Clean, dry floors and areas where millipedes might gather (basement, laundry room, bathroom) will go a long way to keeping these pests at bay indoors.
-At this point, you can try waiting it out.
-Millipedes can only live for a few days in your clean, dry house, so any millipede activity will be short-lived.
+• Keep your home clean and dry.
+Cleaning and drying floors or areas where millipedes might gather (basement, laundry room, bathroom) will go a long way to keeping these pests at bay indoors.
+Millipedes can only live for a few days in clean, dry houses, so millipede activity will likely be short-lived.

 If a millipede infestation becomes more than you think you can handle, be sure to call a pest control company.